Implicit stereotype: Methods for investigation

 There is a clear challenge in measuring the degree to which someone is biased.
 There are two different forms of bias: implicit and explicit.
 The two forms of bias are, however, connected.
-“Explicit bias encompasses our conscious attitudes which can be measured by self-report, but pose the potential of individuals falsely endorsing more socially desirable attitudes.
+"Explicit bias encompasses our conscious attitudes which can be measured by self-report, but pose the potential of individuals falsely endorsing more socially desirable attitudes.
 Although implicit biases have been considered unconscious and involuntary attitudes which lie below the surface of consciousness, some people seem to be aware of their influence on their behavior and cognitive processes.
 The implicit-association test (IAT) is one validated tool used to measure implicit bias.
-The IAT requires participants to rapidly pair two social groups with either positive or negative attributes.”
+The IAT requires participants to rapidly pair two social groups with either positive or negative attributes."

+The Implicit Association Test (IAT) was created by Greenwald and Banaji (1995).
+The IAT measures how strongly people connect social groups such as gender or race with concepts like "good" or "bad".
+For example someone connecting "men" with career, it might show an implicit bias.
+Studies such as Nosek, Greenwald, and Banaji (2005) explore how hidden attitudes affect behavior and how people may have automatic biases even when they believe they are being fair.

 Implicit-association test

 The implicit-association test (IAT) alleges to predict prejudice an individual has toward different social groups.
 The test claims to do this by capturing the differences in the time it takes respondent to choose between two unassociated but related topics.
 Respondents are instructed to click one of two computer keys to categorize stimuli into associated categories.
 When the categories appear consistent to the respondent, the time taken to categorize the stimuli will be less than when the categories seem inconsistent.
 An implicit association is said to exist when respondents take longer to respond to a category-inconsistent pairing than a category-consistent pairing.
 The implicit-association test is used in psychology for a wide array of topics.
 These fields include gender, race, science, career, weight, sexuality, and disability.
 While acclaimed and highly influential, the implicit-association test falls short of a strong scientific consensus.
 Critics of the implicit-association test cite studies that counterintuitively link biased test scores with less discriminatory behavior.
 Studies have also asserted that the implicit-association test fails to measure unconscious thought.